Obsessive-Compulsive Disorder (OCD)

 Psychological

-For example, after thinking they might fail an exam, a student might repeatedly visualise themselves succeeding to counterbalance the initial thought.
+For example, after thinking they might fail an exam, students might repeatedly visualise themselves succeeding to counterbalance the negative thought.

 A child with OCD sitting on the tableand feeling upset.